sourav215/Nike/README.md

 - Handle Multiple Users
 - JWT (Json Web Token) Authentication and BcryptJS Password Hashing
 - Authorization
+- Product Filters Based on Category and Color
+- Product Sorting Based on Price
 - Cart Add and Remove Items
 - Cart Update Quantities
-- Can see Ordered Items
+- Can see Ordered Items along with order Id.
-- Fully Responsive

 ## Glimpses of Nike :